 Your teen’s participation in a safe driving course is more than just a good idea—it could save you a ton of cash.
 Most auto insurance companies offer discounts for teen drivers who participate in driver’s education courses.
 In addition to the discount, your child will learn important tips and facts about being on the road.
 Think of it as a win-win situation for you and your teen driver!

 For more information and tips about teenage driving, please talk to your independent insurance agent today.

-Get the coverage you need.
-Call Pan American Insurance at (915) 562-0009 for more information on El Paso flood insurance.
+Make sure your teen is covered.
+Call Pan American Insurance at (915) 562-0009 for more information on El Paso auto insurance.